 Once you are sure that the dog you are considering is the perfect fit for you and your home, you should begin looking into all the supplies and materials you will need to take care of your new dog.

 There are entire department stores dedicated to pet care, and there are a lot of different brands of food, bedding, housing, and toys for you to choose for your pet.

 Since this is your first pet, you should play it safe and stick to the essentials: a month’s worth the appropriate food for your pet’s breed, along with bowls, litter boxes (or pee pads), and a training crate.

 Once you get to know them a little better you can start buying toys, treats, and other kinds of fun pet accessories!

 When you bring your pet home for the first time, you should keep your expectations realistic.
 They will probably not warm up to you or their new home instantly.
 You might even want to block off one room so that they won’t run away and hide in your bedroom closet for the rest of the day.

 Take it slow when first getting to know them.
 Sometimes, adopted pets are rescued from neglectful or even abusive homes.
 They might be nervous or scared around you at first, and it might be a good idea to give them a little space for them to familiarize with their new home.
 Try to be calm, quiet, and kind around them so they can grow to trust your presence.

-It may take a while before your pet is used to you, and it might even take a while for you to adjust to living with a pet.
+It may take a while before your dog is used to you, and it might even take a while for you to adjust to living with a dog.

 The best advice to raising a pet is to keep things as regular as possible.
-Keep the litterbox in the same spot, take your dog out to relieve themselves at certain times throughout the day.
+Take your dog out to relieve themselves at certain times throughout the day.

 There will be a bit of a learning curve, and you’re sure to encounter a few messes along the way.